SDN and NFV: Defining two different aspects of the future of networking

 In part one of this series we discussed how the next major meta trend in networking will cause global change.
-Part two took a closer look at changes in the data centre.
+Part two took a closer look at changes in the data center.
 Part three of this series delved into the edge and looked at how it is changing.
 Part four defines SDN and NFV and their roles for the future.

 Software Defined networking (SDN) and Network Function Virtualisation (NFV) have become hot topics in the networking industry in the last few years.
 While these technologies are interlinked, and often mistakenly used interchangeably, understanding the difference is important to getting maximum business value from adopting either, or both.